Gaṇikā: Kavyamimamsa

-Natyasastra
+Nāṭyaśāstra

-What is familiar so far is the hierarchy and categorization of courtesans in India.
-This is also evident in the Natysastra which was written by Bharata, a Brahman sage, around the 2nd century BCE, where ganikas instead of just being a courtesan was turned into a type of heroine or an idealized woman because they "should have the qualities of light-heartedness, exaltedness and expertise in dance, music and other arts."
-This idealized view of courtesans skills in the theatrics is circulated amongst the ancient Indian civilization.
-As such, this resulted in many courtesans being the stars of many Sanskrit plays such as Meghadūta, The Farce of the Pious Courtesan, King Vikramaditya and the Courtesan and The Ocean of Story.
+Bharata's Nāṭyaśāstra is a second-century BCE work in which gaṇikās are described as heroes or idealized women.
+They "should have the qualities of light-heartedness, exaltedness and expertise in dance, music and other arts."
+This idealized view of a gaṇikā's skills in the theatrics was circulated throughout ancient India.
+This resulted in courtesans being the stars of many Sanskrit plays, such as Meghadūta, The Farce of the Pious Courtesan, King Vikramaditya and the Courtesan, and The Ocean of Story.